AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 Lumen::getApp().pushEngineLayer<My2DEngine>("My2DEngine Name");
 ```

 And now it will be showing in a window inside Lumen and receiving events!
 We are using `templates` to push layers.
-This means we do not have to change anything inside Lumen for it to be able to work with various types of `Engines`, it can display any type of custom engine any end user decides to create.  `Lumen::getApp()` is a static function that gives us a pointer to the singleton of `Application`, so this can be called from anywhere inside Lumen.
+This means we do not have to change anything inside Lumen for it to be able to work with various types of `Engines`, it can display any type of custom engine any developer decides to create.  `Lumen::getApp()` is a static function that gives us a pointer to the singleton of `Application`, so this can be called from anywhere inside Lumen.

 ## Creating A GUI